edencaldas/deploy-conan-exiles-linux-wine/README.md

 ## The script will:

-- Install all required and usefl packages.
+- Install all required and useful packages.
 - Download mcrcon and discord.sh for server management and discord messages.
 - Install steamcmd and download conan exiles with it.
 - Setup a systemd unit file called ```conan``` and start it.